lovemearowlet/ssbs/README.md

 ## info:
 - Makefile is very generic so feel free to edit to your liking!
 - Made by SP649
-- Lines of code (counting makefile): 105
+- Lines of code (counting makefile): 138
 ## to do
 - add a config file
 - add a build directory
 - add more functions
+- add a way to ask for conformation